vaonet/imprs-scripts/Network Tests and Tasks/IFACE/BandwidthUtilization2.2.md

 : The port on the equipment to send the requests to.
 Typically, this value is 161.

 Retries
-: The number of retries to make when requesting the value from the equipment.
+: The number of retries to make when requesting values from the equipment.
 The script will fail if no response is received after all attempted retries.

 Timeout (secs)
 : The time, in seconds, to wait for a response from the equipment.
 If the timeout is reached and depending on the value for *Retries*, the script will either resend the request or fail.

-OID to Get
-: This is the OID of the value to get.
-The value's type must either be: Int32, UInt32, or Gauge32, i.e. a 32 bit integral value.
-Also, ensure that the equipment implements the OID.
-If either of these are not the case, then the script will fail.

-Operator
-: Specifies how to compare the received value.
-* EQUAL - If received-value is equal to lower-value, then generate an alarm.
-* NOT EQUAL - If received-value is not equal to lower-value, then generate an alarm.
-* LESS THAN - If received-value is less than lower-value, then generate an alarm.
-* LESS THAN OR EQUAL TO - If received-value is less than or equal to lower-value, then generate an alarm.
-* GREATER THAN - If received-value is greater than lower-value, then generate an alarm.
-* GREATER THAN OR EQUAL TO - If received-value is greater than or equal to lower-value, then generate an alarm.
-* BETWEEN - If received-value is greater than or equal to lower-value and less than or equal to upper-value, then generate an alarm.
-* NOT BETWEEN - If received-value is less than lower-value or greater than upper-value, then generate an alarm.
+Link Speed (bits/sec)
+: The script attempts to determine the link speed by interrogating the equipment.
+If you want to override this attempt, enter the value to use in bits per second.

+Percentage
+: When calculating threshold violations, use either percent utilization or absolute values.
+If this checkbox is checked, then the subsequent threshold values should be entered as a percentage (0-100%).
+Otherwise enter them as values in bits per second.

+Incoming Upper Threshold
+: If the incoming bandwidth rises above this threshold and stays there for the number of *Samples* given in the next field, then an alarm is generated.
+To disable the monitoring of this threshold, set the value to 0.
+If *Percentage* is checked, then the value should be between 0 and 100.
+If not checked, then the value should less than the link speed or an alarm will never be generated.

+Incoming Upper Samples
+: If the incoming bandwidth stays above the upper threshold for the number of samples specified here, then an alarm is generated.
+To disable the monitoring of this threshold, set the value to 0.

+Incoming Lower Threshold
+: If the incoming bandwidth drops below this threshold and stays there for the number of *Samples* given in the next field, then an alarm is generated.
+To disable the monitoring of this threshold, set the value to 0.
+If *Percentage* is checked, then the value should be between 0 and 100.
+If not checked, then the value should less than the link speed or an alarm will always be generated.

-Lower Value
+Incoming Lower Samples
-: The value to compare against the received value.
-The type of comparison is specified by the *Operator*.
+: If the incoming bandwidth stays below the lower threshold for the number of samples specified here, then an alarm is generated.
+To disable the monitoring of this threshold, set the value to 0.

+Outgoing Upper Threshold
+: If the outgoing bandwidth rises above this threshold and stays there for the number of *Samples* given in the next field, then an alarm is generated.
+To disable the monitoring of this threshold, set the value to 0.
+If *Percentage* is checked, then the value should be between 0 and 100.
+If not checked, then the value should less than the link speed or an alarm will never be generated.

-Upper Value
+Outgoing Upper Samples
-: The upper value to use when the operator is either BETWEEN or NOT BETWEEN.

-Value Label
-: When generating an alarm, this label is used to help identify the value's meaning within the alarm's summary.
+: If the outgoing bandwidth stays above the upper threshold for the number of samples specified here, then an alarm is generated.
+To disable the monitoring of this threshold, set the value to 0.

+Outgoing Lower Threshold
+: If the outgoing bandwidth drops below this threshold and stays there for the number of *Samples* given in the next field, then an alarm is generated.
+To disable the monitoring of this threshold, set the value to 0.
+If *Percentage* is checked, then the value should be between 0 and 100.
+If not checked, then the value should less than the link speed or an alarm will always be generated.

+Outgoing Lower Samples
+: If the outgoing bandwidth stays below the lower threshold for the number of samples specified here, then an alarm is generated.
+To disable the monitoring of this threshold, set the value to 0.

 # Equipment to Test

-Ensure the equipment selected implements the OID specified in the Script Arguments.
-Otherwise, the script will fail when trying to retrieve the value from the equipment.
+Ensure the selected equipment implements the IF-MIB.
+Otherwise, the script will fail when trying to retrieve values from the equipment.

-You can test whether or not equipment implements the OID, by using the MIB Database Browser (Trap Database Browser in IMPRS Portal version 9.1).
+You can check whether or not equipment implements the IF-MIB by referring to the equipment's documentation or using the MIB Database Browser (Trap Database Browser in IMPRS Portal version 9.1).

 # Data Sources

-There is a single data source called *rcvdValue* that **must** be of type *GAUGE* in order for the collected values to be stored correctly.
-The name is referenced in the script and in graph definitions, so if it is changed here, then it must also be changed in those places.
+There are two data sources called *inOctets* and *outOctets* that **must** be of type *COUNTER* in order for the collected values to be stored correctly.
+The names are referenced in the script and in graph definitions, so if one is changed here, then it must also be changed in those places.

-You may need to set the minimum and maximum values by referring to the definition of the OID within its associated MIB.
-This is especially important, if the collected values can be negative - the minimum value is initially set to zero.
+The minimum and maximum values for each data source should be 0 and 18446744073709551615, respectively.

 # Archives

 All four archives should be selected: Average, Minimum, Maximum, and Last.
-Each archive is used in the graph definition.
+Each archive is used in the graph definitions.

 # Graphs

-## Value vs. Time

-This is a simple graph the plots the received OID value over time.
-Depending on what is being graphed, you may opt to modify some of the configuration.
-Out-of-the-box, the graph assumes it is graphing a *unitless* number.
-There will be no units shown on the graph.
+## Bandwidth Utilization (In vs Out)

+This graph the plots the incoming bandwidth with the outgoing bandwidth overlayed.

+## Bandwidth Utilization (In vs Out) with 95th

+Same as the above graph but also includes the 95th percentile calculation in the legend.

+## Bandwidth Utilization (Out vs In)

+This graph the plots the outgoing bandwidth with the incoming bandwidth overlayed.

+## Bandwidth Utilization (Out vs In) with 95th

+Same as the above graph but also includes the 95th percentile calculation in the legend.